-Much like a trance state, hypnosis takes the person’s awareness of the present environment—your office setting, for instance—and focuses it in other times and places with the purpose of self-discovery and desired change.
+Much like a trance state, hypnosis takes the person’s awareness of the present environment—your office setting, for instance—and directs their mind to other times and places with the purpose of self-discovery and desired change.

 Hypnosis is also a profound state of relaxation, focused mind, and heightened sensory awareness, achieved when applied techniques take the brain waves of the subject to the level of alpha or below.